Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Experiments

 \subsection{Temporal Attention}

+We first analyze whether humans look at similar regions across frames of a video and find that they are more consistent in the initial frames of the video as compared to later frames, see \cref{fig:framewise_split} (blue).
+However, it is possible that this result is driven by center bias if most videos have salient central regions at the start.
+To rule this out, we identify a subset of videos that have off-center salient regions in the initial frames. \footnote{We adopt DeepGaze~\cite{Kummerer2017DeepGaze} and compute saliency maps for $T$ video frames.
+Next, we compute a distance between the predicted saliency map and a center bias, modeled as a Gaussian, and sort the videos in decreasing distance.
+For this analysis, we consider $25^\text{th}$ percentile most off-centered videos for Memento10k and VideoMem separately.} \cref{fig:framewise_split} (green) shows us that there is stronger consensus across participants for the off-centered videos, and this too goes down as the video progresses.

-Recall, we extracted attention scores as $\alpha$, a vector in $\bbR^{THW}$.
-We sum over the spatial dimensions to calculate temporal attention, $\alpha_T \in \bbR^{T}$.
-As visualized in \cref{fig:temporal}, our Transformer model exhibits a pronounced focus on the initial frames of the video sequence, without having any architectural bias to show higher attention scores to early frames.
-We ascertain this by reversing the frames (and not temporal position embeddings) and observe that the model still gives more attention to early frames (\cref{fig:temporal} bottom).
+Next, to ascertain whether our model displays similar temporal patterns of attention, we compute attention scores as $\alpha \in \bbR^{T \times HW}$ and sum over the spatial dimensions to obtain temporal attention, $\alpha_T \in \bbR^{T}$.
+As visualized in \cref{fig:temporal} left, our model preferentially attends to the initial frames of the video sequence, without any architectural bias towards this.
+We further rule out two possibilities: (i)~reversing the frames (and preserving the same temporal position embeddings), we observe that the model still gives more attention to early frames (now appearing at the end, \cref{fig:temporal} middle); (ii)~computing optical flow magnitude~\cite{raft} per frame, averaged across all pixels, we find that motion is strongest around the middle (\cref{fig:temporal} right) and cannot be the reason for increased attention to early frames.

-This pivotal finding negates the possibility of an inherent positional bias and instead suggests a deeper alignment of the model's behavior with human cognitive patterns.
-It appears that the model is capturing a form of implicit human behavior, where individuals often base decisions on the initial frames of a video.
-This alignment is particularly noteworthy considering that the model is trained with a single numerical memorability value, averaged over numerous participants.
-We conclude that transformer models are indeed capable of discovering signatures of human temporal processing while learning to predict video memorability.
+Therefore, we conclude that our model, only trained to predict memorability scores, has learned to attend to the visual information that most participants look at earlier on in the videos.